amzn1963/celtic_antiquities/README.md

 Login Page
 </h3>

-<p>Once you have registered your details - by clicking the login tab on the navbar, the page changes to a pre-designed form which gives you two boxes to fill out - Username & password.
+<p>Once the user have registered their details - by clicking the login tab on the navbar, the page changes to a pre-designed form which gives the two boxes to fill out - Username & password.
 When the users details have been entered there is a login button the user can click and entry to the website has been granted.</p>
 <p>There is also a link where the user can click if they require to reset their password.
-They will receive a confirmation email to their specified email address when they reset their password.</p>
+The user will receive a confirmation email to their specified email address where they reset their password.</p>
     </li>
     <li>